 There are other parts of Miami that are also accessible through Metrobus or Metrorail, but during our layover, we chose to spend our time at South Beach, since it was so convenient and easy to get to.
 To catch the Miami Beach Airport Flyer, take the MIA Mover from the airport to the Miami Central Station.
 Buses take cash, but make sure you have exact change.

 This part of Miami is known for its art deco architecture.
 We loved walking around and checking out the bright colored buildings along Collins Avenue and Ocean Drive.
 Both streets have an abundance of restaurants and cafes to grab a bite to eat or a margarita to drink, but there are other streets near by that are worth checking out.
 We stumbled upon a pedestrian only area called Espanola Way, which was filled with cute little Mexican, Italian and Spanish cafes.

-When we were there, it was a particularly hot day, and we were lucky enough to come across a man selling fresh coconuts at the park.
-It was refreshing to drink, and reminded us of our time in Costa Rica during our honeymoon.
+When we were there, it was a particularly hot day, and we were lucky to come across a man selling fresh coconuts at the park.
+It was refreshing to drink, and reminded us of our time in visiting Costa Rica.
 We spent most of our time at the beach, enjoying the sand and playing in the water.

 Heading back to the airport